adrianpriza-ai/elsnime/HACKING.md

 ### Network Transport Stack

+### Network Transport Stack
 Elsnime injects a pluggable `HttpTransport` layer backed by **Google Cronet** (`CronetTransport.java`) instead of Android's standard stack.
 It uses the stable `CronetEngine.Builder` API (not the deprecated `ExperimentalCronetEngine`) with HTTP/2 enabled, QUIC disabled, and Brotli compression on.
 The TLS fingerprint matches modern Chrome, so CDN checks on scraping requests pass without flags.

+### Fallback Scraper: AnikotoScraper
+When AniDB is unavailable (due to Cloudflare challenges or outages), Elsnime automatically falls back to the `AnikotoScraper` which combines:
+- AniList GraphQL API for search and metadata
+- AnikotoAPI site for recent anime listings
+- MegaPlay embeds for stream resolution

+This ensures continuous operation even when the primary AniDB source is temporarily unreachable.

 ---